krunalna/OPT_INDUSTRIES/README.md

 Go to your the location and run the following command.
-Please Note: It is assumed that you have already installed docker.
-If not please refer official documentation
+Please Note: It is assumed that you have already installed docker and docker daemon running.
+If not please refer official documentation for installation and run the docker daemon.

 ```bash